- Finished Material Culture Introduction (notes/discussion/questions)

 Please answer the following questions:

-1.For the Scottish settlers in particular, what was it like when they arrived on the Island?
+1.For the Scottish settlers in particular, what was it

 2.What crop kept many from starvation?